Human Rights Party (United States)

 The Human Rights Party (HRP) was a left-wing political party that existed in Michigan from 1970 to 1977.
 The party achieved electoral success in Ann Arbor and Ypsilanti.
 It eventually expanded to include several other Michigan cities with large student populations.
-In 1975, the HRP became the Socialist Human Rights Party (SHRP), and it later merged with the Socialist Party of Michigan.
+In 1975, the HRP became the Socialist Human Rights Party (SHRP).
+The party later merged with the Socialist Party of Michigan.

 Origins

-The organization was established in 1970 under the leadership of Zolton Ferency, and it quickly gained strength following the 1971 ratification of the Twenty-sixth Amendment to the Constitution, which gave 18-year-olds the right to vote.
+The organization was established in 1970 under the leadership of Zolton Ferency.
+It quickly gained strength following the 1971 ratification of the Twenty-sixth Amendment to the Constitution, which gave 18-year-olds the right to vote.

 In October 1971, the Radical Independent Party of Ann Arbor, Michigan (RIP), which had been formed by members of the Students for a Democratic Society (SDS), the New University Conference, and local International Socialists (IS), merged with the HRP.

 Ideology

 The Human Rights Party’s platform included calls for the immediate withdrawal of all U.S. military forces from foreign soil, the end of the ROTC and Selective Service, repeal of laws against homosexuality and prostitution, the closure of all state prisons, and provision of daycare and health care based on ability to pay.